A Play in Three Acts

 Shampa How fortunate that they are lucky for me.
 I love pearls and especially this necklace.

 Manorama Very well, thats wonderful to know.
-I shall buy you an entire set of pearls: as much of it as you like!
+I shall buy you an entire set of pearls: as much as you like!
 So, will you let me know tomorrow morning?

 Shampa Let the dawn come.
 (Leaves through the door in the center.)